Honoring God’s Command

 The fourth commandment stated, “Remember the Sabbath day, to keep it holy.
 Six days you shall labor and do all your work, but the seventh day is the Sabbath of the Lord your God.
 In it you shall do no work: you, nor your son, nor your daughter, nor your male servant, nor your female servant, nor your cattle, nor your stranger who is within your gates.
 For in six days the Lord made the heavens and the earth, the sea, and all that is in them, and rested the seventh day.
 Therefore the Lord blessed the Sabbath day and hallowed it” (Exodus 20:8-11).

 When you have a situation where you are required to work on the Sabbath, first inform your boss with your religious beliefs.
 Write an official letter explaining why you don’t work on the Sabbath and how this is a violation of your convictions.
 Sabbath keeping churches will also provide their members with a copy of their membership and a letter of the statement of beliefs.

 According to Title V11 of the Civil Rights Act and the guidelines of the Equal Employment Opportunity Commission in the United States, accommodation should be made for the employees.
-The believer must also show his boss that he has good intentions by being willing and flexible to make up for the hours he missed on Sabbath.
+The believer must also show his boss that he has good intentions by being willing to make up for the hours he missed on Sabbath.
 For those that live outside the United States of America, laws may vary.
 Certain countries don’t grant religious freedom and Sabbath keepers may face different work policies.

 In His service,